JustAppSec

 What happened

-CVE-2026-23899 describes an improper access check in Joomla’s webservice endpoints, where a missing/incorrect access-control decision can result in unauthorized access to webservice endpoints.
+CVE-2026-23899: improper access check in Joomla's webservice endpoints.
+Missing or incorrect authorization decision results in unauthorized access to webservice endpoints.

-The CVE record reports CVSS v4.0 base score 8.6 (High) with Privileges Required: High, and the Joomla Security Announcements entry marks Probability: Low.
-This is still a meaningful appsec signal: access-control regressions in API layers are a recurring source of data exposure and control-plane abuse, especially when webservice endpoints are internet-reachable.
+CVSS v4.0 base score 8.6 (High) with Privileges Required: High.
+Joomla's own advisory marks Probability: Low.
+Still meaningful - access-control regressions in API layers are a recurring source of data exposure and control-plane abuse, especially when webservice endpoints are internet-reachable.

 Who is impacted